 If you have reached this page, then you were probably searching for tips on staying in a hotel room with kids or tips for sharing a hotel room with a toddler.
 Maybe you even searched for tips for sleeping in a hotel room with kids.
 Correct?
-Well, before you embark on your family holiday I thought I would share some of my tips and tricks for staying in a hotel room with your kids.
+Well, before you embark on your family hotel stay I thought I would share some of my tips and tricks for staying in a hotel room with children.

 Survival Tips For Sharing A Hotel Room With Kids

 Hotel Stay Tip 1: Tire Them Out

 Hotel Stay Tip 2: Hide In The Bathroom

 Hotel Stay Tip 3: Sit In The Dark

 Hotel Stay Tip 4: Pretend To Sleep

 Hotel Stay Tip 5: Don’t Do It!

 Okay, I don’t mean, don’t go on your family holiday, I mean sharing the same room.
 If it’s more than one night, then the best advice to give you is to book a room that has a separate area for the kids.
 This could be a connecting room, an area with a sliding door or a partition wall.
 This way you can watch some tv, have a light on or just sit and relax while the kids are asleep.
 It really does make a great difference having them separate from the main bed.
 Having a family room in a hotel can be less stressful and save everyone’s sanity!

 Do you have any survival tips for sharing a hotel room with your kids?
 Let me know in the comments below!